thosgood/this-weeks-finds/markdown/51-100/week057.md

 boundary, with all the edges labelled by spins j = 0,1/2,1,3/2, etc., and with the vertices labelled by some extra numbers that we won't worry about here.
-Let's call the points where edges end on the boundary
-\`punctures', because the idea is that they really poke through the boundary and keep on going.
-Physically, these edges graph represent
-\`flux tubes of area': if we measure the area of some surface in this state (or at least a surface that doesn't intersect the vertices), the area is just the quantity
+Let's call the points where edges end on the boundary 'punctures', because the idea is that they really poke through the boundary and keep on going.
+Physically, these edges graph represent 'flux tubes of area': if we measure the area of some surface in this state (or at least a surface that doesn't intersect the vertices), the area is just the quantity